r4qq/pso-crazy-man/README.md

 In progress:

  - c with SIMD
- - cpp with SIMD (AVX with unalligned memory works, NEON?)
+ - cpp with SIMD (AVX with unalligned memory works, don't know much about templates unfortunately)
  - rust

 Planned implementations: